cmrosend/Job-Portfolio/_posts/2022-09-16-enable-at-virginia-tech.md

 show_date: true

 gallery:
+  - url: /assets/images/enable/new-dog-leg.jpg
+    image_path: /assets/images/enable/new-dog-leg.jpg
+    alt: "Holly plans"
+    title: "Physical prototype for a dog that is missing its paw, attaches rigidly to the leg and supports the roller bottom"
+  - url: /assets/images/enable/hands.jpg
+    image_path: /assets/images/enable/hands.jpg
+    alt: "Training Hands"
+    title: "3D printed hands used to teach newcomers the basics of prosthetic building"
   - url: /assets/images/enable/hokie-a-day.jpg
     image_path: /assets/images/enable/hokie-a-day.jpg
     alt: "Hokie a day"
     title: "This is me attending Hokie a Day, an event where we talk to grade-schoolers about why they should go to college and the fun stuff we do here"
-  - url: /assets/images/enable/holly-plans.webp
-    image_path: /assets/images/enable/holly-plans.webp
-    alt: "Holly plans"
-    title: "Current brainstorming to start working with Holly"
-  - url: /assets/images/enable/hands.jpg
+  - url: /assets/images/enable/enable-presentation.jpg
-    image_path: /assets/images/enable/hands.jpg
+    image_path: /assets/images/enable/enable-presentation.jpg
     alt: "Training Hands"
-    title: "3D printed hands used to teach newcomers the basics of prosthetic building"
+    title: "One of the teams I supervise (Mya) presenting about the design requirements for their bike project"

 ---